vmkcom/dropbox-js/README.md

 [This issue](https://github.com/dropbox/dropbox-js/issues/28) will be fixed in a future release.

-### Chrome Applications

-The current version of the built-in Chrome authentication driver doesn't work on new-style Chrome Applications.
-[This issue](https://github.com/dropbox/dropbox-js/issues/38) will be fixed in a future release.

 ### Internet Explorer 9

 The library only works when used from `https://` pages, due to